isle-project/graphmaker/README.md

   + __:load &lt;filename&gt;.json__

-    Load a saved graph as the current state
+    Load a saved graph as the current state.
+This resets the chat history so the model 'starts fresh'.

   + __:multiline__

     Engage multi-line mode for the next task.
-Use Ctrl-D to finish and Ctrl-C to cancel
+Use Ctrl-D to finish the multi-line command, or Ctrl-C to cancel.

   + __:redo__